d1823/themer/README.md

 ## Setup

 To autostart themer, use your desktop environment's configuration or the provided *.service file to register a new systemd service.
+Make sure to use the correct unit-level dependency - `default.target` for user units, `multi-user.target` for system units.

 # License
 This project is licensed under the 3-Clause BSD license.